Vehicle computerised diagnostics Mobile service -

 German Cars vans and Trucks : BMW Mini Mercedes Benz Porsche VAG Audi Bentley Seat Skoda VW Volkswagen

 Japanese Cars and Vans : Daewoo Daihatsu Honda Hyundai Isuzu Kia Mazda Mitsubishi Nissan Proton Subaru Suzuki Toyota

 Manufacturer Systems include : Ford,Bosch, Sagem, Renix, Delco, Denso, Autoliv, Lucas,

 Common Rail Diesel, Engine Management, Petrol Fuel Injection,Diesel Fuel Injection including Lucas EPIC,Spark Ignition, Antilock Braking system (ABS), Airbag,Adaptive damping,Air conditioning, climate control,Audio control,Cellphone, Central door locking,Diesel pump electronics,Immobiliser,Insrument cluster, Dashboard,Lighting control, CANbus,Passive Antitheft PATS,Power doors, Steering Control, Electrically operated power steering, parking sensors, tyre pressure monitoring control, ECU information & coding.
 DPF regeneration.

 Breakdown callout and diagnostics in Shrewsbury, Telford ,Shropshire areas.

-Charge warning light on indicates that either battery voltage is out of range or that the alternator is not generating current to recharge the battery.
+Red battery charge warning light on indicates that either battery voltage is out of range or that the alternator is not generating current to recharge the battery.

-check for alternator output, diode condition ,and trace wiring faults which may be causing the alternator not to charge or the battery voltage to drop.
+check for alternator current and voltage output, diode condition ,and trace wiring faults which may be causing the alternator not to charge or the battery voltage to drop.

-unit repair and recondition facilities
+We have Alternator Dynamo and Starter Motor unit repair and recondition facilities

 We have a bench test facility to free run bench test your alternator.